lskatz/Kalamari/paper/paper.md

 This work was made possible through support from the Advanced Molecular Detection (AMD) Initiative at the Centers for Disease Control and Prevention.
 The opinions expressed by the authors do not necessarily reflect the opinions of Centers for Disease Control and Prevention.

+Thank you to Dr. Cheryl L. Tarr for helpfull discussions and scientific input.

 ## References